-The fund generated an annual return of 5.9 percent from the establishment of Norges Bank Investment Management in 1998 to the end of the second quarter of 2017, measured in the fund's currency basket.
+The fund generated an annual return of 6.0 percent from the establishment of Norges Bank Investment Management in 1998 to the end of the third quarter of 2018, measured in the fund's currency basket.
 After management costs and inflation, the return was 4.0 percent.

 231.4 Billion kroner was transferred to the national budget in 2017

 The fiscal rule helps to gradually phase oil revenue into the economy.
 Spending just the return on the fund rather than eating into its capital means that the fund will also benefit future generations.